DarkFlare69/MK7-Online-NTR-Plugin-v3/README.md

 # Mario Kart 7 NTR Plugin
 This is an online NTR plugin for Mario Kart 7.
 This plugin is built around CTRPluginFramework, meaning it has many new features and advantages over older NTR plugins.
+The official GBAtemp thread is here: https://gbatemp.net/threads/release-mario-kart-7-online-ntr-plugin.460631/<br/>

 # Advantages of CTRPluginFramework